Global Mobility

 The structure of the company, shareholder composition and capital positioning should be coordinated in advance to ensure regulatory alignment and long-term operational coherence.

-Self-Employed Residence: This permit applies to individuals intending to carry out professional or commercial activity in Spain on a self-employed basis.
+This permit applies to individuals intending to carry out professional or commercial activity in Spain on a self-employed basis.

 Eligibility requires demonstration of business viability, professional qualifications and sufficient economic resources.
-Unlike entrepreneurial routes focused on innovation, this regime applies to established professional services and commercial activities.

 Given its interaction with Spanish tax residency, social security contributions and local regulatory frameworks, careful structuring is essential prior to application.